Skip to main content

 Ventless Options

 • Turn on your vent.
-Most people buy a decent vent but don't turn it on.
+Many people own a decent unit but forget to use it.

-• If your vent is bad, like a downdraft or over-the-range microwave, buy induction or electric for less emission.
+• If your vent is poor, such as a downdraft or over-the-range microwave, switch to induction or electric to reduce emissions.

 It's not that difficult.